Chopper Arm Support Rig

 thingiverse

-When building my Chopper, my left and right uprights got swapped and went unnoticed until the frame was glued.
-This meant the legs would be backwards.
-Rather than scrap the frame, I came up with this solution.
-It has held up great for the past year.
-NOTE - print at high infill - you want this to be solid as it will be supporting your legs on Chopper.
-1: Use the Adjustment rigs as a drilling guide to start.
-You will put bolts through the adjustment rig on to your legs and then use the remaining holes as a drill guide.
-You are going to be drilling THROUGH your uprights to make room for the new bolts to go through.
-When it's done you are going to need to clean up and widen the wholes.
-It will look gnarly.
-See my photos for an example.
-2) Put the rear support in from the inside of Chopper's body.
-It should fit up against the upright.
-Use a plastic epoxy liberally here, both on the part touching the inside of Chopper's body as well as on the support rods to the inside of the upright.
-Every bit helps.
-3) Add the front piece to the exterior of the upright.
-Glue it on with plastic epoxy.
-You should now be able to put your bolts through from the front piece, through the drilled out upright, and through the back piece. *** NOTE - please don't ask me to share the original upright or leg files - they are not mine to share! ***
+When building my Chopper, I accidentally swapped the left and right uprights without realizing it until the frame was glued together.
+This meant that the legs would be backwards.
+Rather than scrapping the entire frame, I came up with a solution that has held up great for over a year now.
+Important: To make this modification solid as possible, please print at high infill - you want it to support your Chopper's legs perfectly.
+Here is how you can fix the issue: 1.
+Use the adjustment rigs as drilling guides first.
+You will put bolts through the adjustment rig onto your legs and then use the remaining holes as a drill guide.
+This requires drilling through your uprights to make room for new bolts, which can be messy.
+When it's done, clean up and widen the wholes.
+Check my photos for an example of what this looks like.
+2. Place the rear support from inside Chopper's body, fitting it snugly against the upright.
+Use a generous amount of plastic epoxy on both the part touching the inside of Chopper's body and on the support rods to the inside of the upright.
+Every little bit counts.
+3. Add the front piece to the exterior of the upright, gluing it in place with plastic epoxy.
+Now you should be able to put your bolts through from the front piece, through the drilled-out upright, and through the back piece.
+Don't ask me for the original upright or leg files - I don't have permission to share them!

 Download Model from thingiverse